 Parent PTSD can also be activated when distressing experiences in raising your child that are being triggered by trauma you may have experienced as a child, adolescent or young adult.
 That is, pre-existing trauma that is re-triggered by the stress of parenting a child with special needs.
-Pre-existing traumas could include child abuse, emotional abuse, neglect, significant hospitalization or illness, rape, or even child birth.
+Pre-existing traumas could include child abuse, emotional abuse, neglect, significant hospitalization or illness, rape, or even childbirth.

 Although the symptoms of PTSD are often the same for parents and child, the triggers can be different.
-Your child with PTSD may have nightmares, flashbacks, numbness, and avoidance behaviors triggered by certain odors, scents, places or faces.
-For parents the PTSD flashbacks and nightmares can spring from inability to control or manage the child’s aggressive behavior, nightmares, and other extreme emotion that accompany their fears.
+Your child with PTSD may have nightmares, flashbacks, numbness, and avoidance behaviors triggered by certain odors, scents, places, or faces.
+For parents the PTSD flashbacks and nightmares can spring from inability to control or manage the child’s aggressive behavior, nightmares, and other extreme emotions that accompany their fears.
 The stress of parenting a child with PTSD also means that both you and your child are regularly in fight mode for different reasons.
 So, you both may be sleep deprived yet hypervigilant, watching for triggers or potential dangers.

 Your Questions about Parenting Trauma and PTSD

 Do you have questions about parenting trauma, stress, and PTSD?
 If so, you’re invited to leave them in the comment box for Dr. Liz.
-Who knows?
-Her answer may appear in one of the posts in this series.
-To learn more about Dr. Liz and her practice visit www.psychedconsult.com for more information.

 Do you like what you see at DifferentDream.com?
 You can receive more great content by subscribing to the quarterly Different Dream newsletter and signing up for the daily RSS feed delivered to your email inbox.
 You can sign up for the first in the pop up box and the second at the bottom of this page.